Aventyret/lionel-oauth-client/docs/guide/index.md

-  scopes, // Optional, defaults to ['openid']. 'openid' will always be added if not included tokenStorage, // Optional, defaults to 'localStorage' tokenLeewaySeconds, // Optional, defaults to 60 authenticationMaxAgeSeconds, // Optional responseMode, // Optional metaData, // Optional, but required if useMetaDataDiscovery is false useNonce, // Optional, defaults to true
+  scopes, // Optional, defaults to ['openid']. 'openid' will always be added if not included tokenStorage, // Optional, defaults to 'localStorage' tokenLeewaySeconds, // Optional, defaults to 60 signInSilentlyTimeoutSeconds, // Optional, defaults to 10 authenticationMaxAgeSeconds, // Optional autoRenewToken, // Optional, defaults to true responseMode, // Optional metaData, // Optional, but required if useMetaDataDiscovery is false useNonce, // Optional, defaults to true